klemmchr/MvvmBlazor/README.md

 A lightweight Blazor MVVM Library.
 The main goal is to achieve a MVVM Pattern in Blazor and Serverside Blazor.
 Plus, it aims to mitigate the need to manually force the component to rerender if binding values have changed changed without user interaction.

 ## Get started
-MvvmBlazor will be available soon on NuGet.
+MvvmBlazor is available on [NuGet](https://www.nuget.org/packages/MvvmBlazor).
+You will need .NET Core 3.0 preview-5 or later to use this library.

 ## Usage
 ### Components